A prospective customer looks to your business to provide something they need or want.

-Having worked in both retail and customer service (among other fields), I can tell you that people apply this logic to their interactions with businesses as well as with people.
+Having worked in both retail and customer service (among other fields), I can tell you that people apply this logic to their interactions with businesses and people.

-So, it’s in every marketer’s and business owner’s best interest to learn how to effectively manage customer expectations.
+So, it’s in every marketer’s and business owner’s best interest to learn how to manage customer expectations effectively.

-But, if this were truly as simple as it sounds, there would be a lot more happy customers in the world.
+But, if this were truly as simple as it sounds, there would be many more happy customers in the world.

-So, let’s examine the science of expectation… and explore 13 ways that you can better manage your customers’ expectations, create loyal brand followers, and grow your business faster than ever.
+Here are 13 ways you can better manage your customers’ expectations, create loyal brand followers, and grow your business faster.